oyilmaz-nvidia/NVTabular/nvtabular/inference/README.md

 cd my_op
 ```

+You can find the updated version of this code in this repo as well.
+We just included them in case you need it.
 We'll be using conda to install the necessary libraries and modules.
 So, you can download the miniconda script file into
 this folder for convenience;